Leeds-Beckett-Engineering/dspworkshops/README.md

 #### Lab workstations (PCs)

-If working on a Lab workstation (i.e. directly on a computer) then you can cgeck the environment has been sucessfully created by running
+If working on a Lab workstation (i.e. directly on a computer) then you can check the environment has been sucessfully created by running

 ```
 conda info --envs